okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

  * `id`, `created`, `lastUpdated`, `status`, `_links`, and `_embedded` are only available after an app is created.
  * `profile` is only available for OAuth 2.0 client apps.
 See [Profile Object](#profile-object).
- * When you specify a value for the `request_object_signing_alg` property, all request objects from the client must be rejected if not signed with the specified algorithm.
-The algorithm must be used both when the request object is passed by value (using the request parameter) and when it is passed by reference (using the `request_uri` parameter).
+ * When you specify a value for the `request_object_signing_alg` property, all request objects from the client are rejected if not signed with the specified algorithm.
+The algorithm must be used when the request object is passed by value (using the request parameter).
 If a value for `request_object_signing_alg` isn't specified, the default is any algorithm that is supported by both the client and the server.

 ##### App Names & Settings